Overview

 Coronary Artery Bypass Graft Surgery Reoperations

 Cleveland Clinic’s coronary artery bypass surgery program is the largest in the country for reoperations.
 Twelve percent of patients who have coronary artery bypass surgery at Cleveland Clinic are patients who have had the surgery in the past.
-Despite the increased risk of reoperations, our surgeons maintain a low (0% in 2016) mortality rate for these procedures.
+Despite the increased risk of reoperations, our surgeons maintain a low (less than 1%) mortality rate for these procedures.

 High-Risk Coronary Artery Bypass Surgery